Arizona-Sonora Desert Museum: Exhibits and interpretation

 Currently on exhibit in the Riparian Corridor area are a river otter, bighorn sheep, coatis (also known as coatimundis), beavers, native fish and aquatic invertebrates (i.e., dragonflies and snails).
 There is also a desert toad life-cycle installation.

+A coyote (Canis latrans) standing on a rock.

 The Desert Loop Trail is an unpaved desert trail one-half mile long, passing through areas where javelinas, coyotes and lizards are on display.
 The fiber fencing there are designed to be almost invisible to the eye, aiming to make the enclosure feel like naturally open space.
 Agaves and various legume trees, native to the region, are identified on this trail.

 The "Mountain Woodland" exhibit is a Mexican pine–oak woodland habitat recreating similar habitats in nearby mountain ranges.
 Native species include a cougar, white-tailed deer, Merriam's turkeys and a brown bear.
 Mexican wolves and thick-billed parrots also showcased in this area are no longer present in the Sonoran Desert.

 There is a walk-in aviary with northern cardinals, Gambel's quail, ducks, doves, and many other species of native birds.
 Several benches are located throughout the aviary for observation.
 A small stream runs through the middle of the enclosure.

 The Earth Sciences Center-Cave is an artificial cave constructed with arches, side chambers and a tunnel for visitors to explore its 75-foot length.
 Along the entry passage, organisms and residents are displayed.
 Further in, a glistening mass of cave formations are lit from beneath the surface of a pool.
 In the grand rooms, fossils, geologic gems and minerals, and the history of the earth is interpreted.

 Desert Garden was built as a partnership between Sunset magazine and the Desert Museum.
 Three different levels of demonstration gardens display various species of plants that can be used in landscaping for homes in the Sonoran Desert region.
 There are two water features and seating.
 Attracted by water and flowers, wild native birds and butterflies frequently visit.